dootje-2004/intersystems-rest-performance/Issues.md

 TODO: When REST setting = ASYNC, no data points are collected.

+TODO: Is there a variable like `$cspdir` in *module.xml* that refers to the current namespace?

 ## Solved issues

 *What type of license is best for the GitHub repository?*